-I love to read Hindu mythology and try to learn the meaning of each and every story or verse.
 I am reading Hanuman Chalisha in morning prayers since my childhood days.
 I always believed that I know the meaning of all the verses of Hanuman Chalisa.
 Few days back while I was praying I stopped at one stanza of Hanuman Chalisa, which read ‘Ashta Siddhi Nau Nidhi Ke Data As Var Deen Janki Mata’, as I was trying to figure out the meaning of the same.
 After my prayers I had my breakfast and went for my Training program and I skipped exploring the same.
 Next day again while praying I stopped, there again, thought for a while and went ahead with the prayers.
 It bothered me the whole day that I am reading Hanuman Chalisa since childhood believing I know the meaning of each and every stanza of it, then how can I forget this one.
 I came back home and asked my wife if she knows the meaning of Ashta Siddhis and Nau Nidhi’s.
 Though she reads it too in her morning prayers, she was unaware about the same.
 Like our generation if we want to know anything about something we Google it, I did the same and take refuge of Google.
 I came to know Buddhi (Wisdom) and Siddhi are consorts of Sri Ganesha.
 There are eight types of Siddhis (Ashta Siddhis).
 Ganesha Ji and Hanuman Ji possess Ashta Siddhis and can give one access to Ashta Siddhis.

 Following are Ashta Siddhis (8 Divine Powers):